 For restores: The directory where InnoDB redo log files are to be restored.
 Specify the option only if the InnoDB redo log files are to be restored outside of the server's data directory.
-The specified directory must be non-existent or empty, or the restore operation will fail.
+For release 8.0.16 and later: the specified directory must be non-existent or empty, or the restore operation will fail.

-- If innodb_log_group_home_dir is not specified, it inherits the value of datadir. - If innodb_log_group_home_dir is a relative path, the path is taken to be relative to (that is, underneath) the datadir value. - If innodb log group home dir is an absolute path, its value is used as-is. - innodb_undo_directory=PATH
+- If innodb_log_group_home_dir is not specified, it inherits the value of datadir. - If innodb_log_group_home_dir is a relative path, the path is taken to be relative to (that is, underneath) the datadir value. - If innodb_log_group_home_dir is an absolute path, its value is used as-is. - innodb_undo_directory=PATH